YuYT98/BIOF501A-project/README.md

 ## II.4 Actions

 Here we demonstrate how to run this workflow on the server provided by BIOF501A class.
 So we assume that both nextflow and singularity are installed.
 Please go to the provided [workspace](https://class.cidgoh.ca/user/yuyt1998/lab) for further actions.
-Login credential:

--   username: yuyt1998

--   password: 123456Qwe

 After login, you will see the following page: